MatapangMandirigma/Artificial-Intelligence-Assignments/README.md

   Command Line example - "python pacman.py -l testSearch -p AStarFoodSearchAgent"

 - Assignment 2 - CSPs
 In this assignment we try to find if a constraint problem can be satisfied.
 Our constraints come for a ".con" file and our variables and there domains come from a ".var" file.
 We check for both forward checking and no forward checking depending on what is put into the command line.
 Our answer is outputted into the command line.
-Answers for each our in their own ".out" files.
+Answers for each our examples is in their own ".out" files.

   Command Line example - "python main.py ex1.var ex1.con none" or "python main.py ex1.var ex1.con fc"